 Training you need, at a price you can afford: that’s what we do.

 We know education is a big financial commitment and the process can be confusing to navigate, but we are here to help.
-With grants, loans, and payment plans, you have options to help you get the education you need.
+With grants, loans, and a full-service financial aid office, you have options to help you get the education you need.

 Pell Grants/Student Loans

 Pell grants and federally funded student loans are now available for all students.
 All students must now be admitted to the University as a regular student in addition to being admitted to the academy.

 In addition, all students must now complete a FAFSA application.